nikhilbaradwaj/es6examples/README.md

 > **"Back to the Future"**

----

 ## Overview

 This repository is a bunch of code examples to explore the latest and greatest in *ecmascript 6* and beyond.

 The gulp setup here will let you write the future of javascript today.
+The code is transpiled to ES5 for use in current browsers.

+The gulp setup also lets you test the ES6 code using karma and jasmine.
+In fact, the test cases can also be written in ES6.

 The goal is to cover all new features that are introduced in es6 and to check their es5 equivalents using [babel](https://babeljs.io/) and [traceur](https://github.com/google/traceur-compiler/blob/master/README.md) transpilers.